-An important issue that largely has been neglected is the design of incremental deployments and the development of associated cost models.
+An important issue that has been largely neglected is the design of (and development of cost models for) incremental deployments.
 It is unclear how best to gradually expand a design and iteratively add resources to a network.
-Evolutionary designs should include as extra parameters the bandwidth, streaming, and storage capacity currently available.
-Designs also should take into account projected growths in library size and usage as well as price variations of equipment over time.
-Such designs would make possible multi-stage deployments that could adapt over many years to growing requirements for storage and streaming capacity.
+In such evolutionary designs, should include as extra parameters the bandwidth, streaming and storage capacity currently available.
+It should also take into account projected growths in library size and usage as well as price variations of equipment over time.
+Such designs would make possible multi-stage deployments that could adapt over many years to growing needs in storage and streaming capacity.